Five Reasons to Choose a Facility Maintenance Program Over a Project

 Having a reliable facility maintenance program in your system also means that you can focus more on your bottom line and spend less time worrying about the state of your facility.
 These matters are inextricably linked, of course, but the facility maintenance program will take care of the important details so nothing gets in the way of your production schedule.
 Indeed, the best programs enhance a facility’s productivity.

 A facility maintenance program is designed to grow with you to work toward improving your operations, while a single project is simply meant to address a particular concern when it comes up.
 In this way, the best programs are constantly responding and adapting to customer needs over time as opposed to merely reacting to a sudden development.
 Put another way, a facility maintenance program is customized for a facility’s unique needs and challenges — there is no one-size-fits-all procedure, but rather a system that is constantly evolving for the betterment of the client.

 Program Over Project: The Kaloutas Way

 On a granular level, having a facility maintenance program allows facility managers to structure their pricing, communication, and workflow details, establish schedules, prioritize tasks, document standards, expectations, and safety measures, set review agendas, and more.
-Broadly speaking, then, a program maximizes efficiency in virtually every way.
+Broadly speaking, then, a program maximizes efficiency and cuts costs in virtually every way.
 This is why at Kaloutas, we focus on developing programs, not projects, for our clients across various industries.
 To learn more about us and all that we do, contact us online or give us a call at 978−532−1414.